ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Default Java Hash

 Indica que não há um hash Java default, o que enfraquece a segurança do seu projeto.
-A mensagem que aparece é esta:

 > _This App uses Java Hash Code.
 It's a weak hash function and should never be used in Secure Crypto Implementation.
 For more information checkout the CWE-327 \(_[_https://cwe.mitre.org/data/definitions/327.html_](https://cwe.mitre.org/data/definitions/327.html)_\) advisory._